Who we are

 Giang Thi Thu Thuy

-Executive Director, Hagar Vietnam
+Country Director, Hagar Vietnam

 Thuy has over 23 years of experience working in international development with local government agencies, mass organizations and international not-for-profit organizations.
 She has managed development programs in many sectors including small business development, early childcare and development, nutrition and health, water and sanitation, livelihood development, disaster risk reduction, community capacity and values building and ending violence against children and human-trafficking,